-- 1. Academic performance - Registered in EDU 210 (Foundations of Education) and is in good standing - Minimum ACT score of 20 OR - Pass the Missouri General Education Assessment (MoGEA) with a minimum score (1) of 186 in Reading Comprehension and Interpretation, (2) of 167 in Writing, (3) of 183 in Mathematics, and (4) of 183 in Science and Social Studies. - 2.
-Disposition assessments (these are to be sent directly to the education program coordinator, see page 42) - Provide two faculty disposition assessments for the purpose of identifying academic performance, disposition and potential as a future educator. - Provide one non-faculty disposition assessment for the purpose of identifying disposition, experience with youth and potential as a future educator. - 3.
+- 1. Academic performance - Registered in EDU 210 (Foundations of Education) and is in good standing - Minimum ACT score of 20 OR - Pass the Missouri General Education Assessment (MoGEA) with a minimum score (1) of 186 in Reading Comprehension and Interpretation, (2) of 167 in Writing, and (3) of 183 in Mathematics. - 2.
+Disposition assessments - The education program coordinator will send disposition assessments to faculty members who have worked with the applicant. - 3.
 Evidence (s) of commitment to teaching and learning. - Submit a 500-600 word essay reflecting her personal philosophy of education and reasons she wants to enter the teaching profession. - Progress towards portfolio checkpoint 1 - Background check - Minimum of 15 documented field experience hours - Field experience summaries - Interview with Faculty Review Committee (see tips, p.
-39)
+46)